Anatomy, Physiology and Histology...Oh My!

 The skin undergoes continual changes throughout life as outer layers are constantly shed and replaced by inner layers.
 The epidermis, which is sustained and supported by the dermis, is made primarily of keratinocytes.
 These keratin cells, formed in the basal layer of the epidermis, regularly move upward and are shed through a process known as cell turnover.
 As we age, this skin proliferation slows and signs of aging become more pronounced.
 Also as we age, signs of sun damage become more significant if DNA and melanin synthesizing cells (i.e.”“melanocytes) have been mutated due to ultraviolet radiation.

-In a separate post, I will discuss the dermis in further detail, as fibroblasts, collagen and elastin contained in this portion of the skin are vitally important.
-However, I will conclude today's post by connecting the dots.
 Here's how all of this information relates to your skin: to prevent the signs of aging, you must be committed to following rules of healthy living, such as using sunscreen on consistent basis, getting adequate rest, and maintaining proper nutrition.
 To counteract present damage, you must address the underlying issues to a depth only possible with prescription products and medical procedures.
 Products bought over-the-counter, in department stores, or in boutiques cannot work at this deeper level.
 Rx-strength skin care regulates keratin and melanin production, reaching the immediate upper reticular dermis.

 Good skin starts today!
 Practice healthy habits, begin a prescription at-home regimen, and implement medical aesthetic treatments that will not only enhance the outward appearance of your skin, but will also achieve your skin's optimum health.